ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 Groundwater abstraction = the total water demand * fracgwused

+It is abstracted for a 100%, so no losses are accounted for.

 First, LISFLOOD subtracts groundwater from the Lower Zone (LZ), at the moment still without limits.
 Groundwater depletion can thus be examined by monitoring the LZ levels from the start to the end of a simulation.

 If the Lower Zone groundwater amount decreases below the 'LZThreshold" or groundwater threshold, the baseflow from the LZ to the nearby rivers is zero.
 When sufficient recharge is added again to raise the LZ levels above the threshold, baseflow will start again.
 This mimicks the behaviour of some river basins in very dry episodes.